ibm-cloud-docs/Cloudant/monitor/active_tasks.md

 |`changes_done` | Number of document revisions that are processed by this task.
 A document can have one or more revisions. |
 | `design_document` | The design document that includes the view or index function or functions. |
 | `total_changes`| The number of unindexed changes to process.
 This count includes deleted documents, although these documents are automatically skipped by the indexer. |
-{: caption="Table 4.
-Response fields for indexing tasks" caption-side="top"}
+{: caption="Response fields for indexing tasks" caption-side="top"}